 The energy industry needs to leverage the tools at its disposal to make the most of the data it generates.

-When maximized to its fullest potential, data is a major driver for energy efficiency — we just have to keep pushing it to new heights for innovation.
+When data analysis is pushed to its fullest potential, it is a major driver for energy efficiency — we just have to keep pushing it to new levels of discovery and intelligence.

 Templates, ebooks, articles…